renovatebot/renovate/docs/usage/config-presets.md

 # Shareable Config Presets

-This document describes how to configure your shared presets.
+This page describes how to configure your shared presets.
 Read the [Key concepts, presets](./key-concepts/presets.md) page to learn more about presets in general.

-Shareable config presets can only be used with the JSON format, other formats are not supported.
+Shareable config presets must use the JSON format, other formats are not supported.

 <!-- prettier-ignore -->
 !!! warning
-    `default.json` is intended for use with presets only!
-    Also, do not use a `renovate.json` file as a preset.
+    Only use `default.json` for your presets.

 <!-- prettier-ignore -->
-!!! info
+!!! warning
-    We've deprecated the use of a `renovate.json` file for presets as this can cause issues if the repository configuration uses a `renovate.json` file as well.
+    We've deprecated using a `renovate.json` file for presets, as this causes issues if the repository configuration _also_ uses a `renovate.json` file.
+    If you're using a `renovate.json` file for presets, rename it to `default.json`.

 <!-- prettier-ignore -->
 !!! tip
-    Describe what your preset is doing by using the `"description"` field.
+    Describe what your preset does in the `"description"` field.
     This way your configuration is self-documenting.

 ## Extending from a preset